alexandrebis/quantum-catsweeper/README.md

 ## Game Over
 ![Game Over](https://github.com/desireevl/quantum-catsweeper/blob/master/images/lost.png)

+# How to play

+You click with the left arrow.

 # Explanation
 The placement of the bombs are determined using the [ANU Quantum Random Number Generator](https://qrng.anu.edu.au/).
 A Hadamard gate is used on the qubit that represents the bomb and when the tile is clicked, the qubit is measured.
 It has a 50/50 chance of evaluating to a 1 (bomb explodes) or a 0 (bomb defuses).